 How to design the perfect thank you page (with examples)

 Once you’ve committed to creating a thank you page, here are 10 ways to add value to it:

-1. Confirm the transaction.
+1. Confirm the transaction

 If your thank you page achieves nothing else, it should at least confirm a successful transaction.

-For example, after signing up for a trial of FileMaker, the confirmation screen reiterates exactly what I got (FileMaker Platform Trial) and tells me what I should do next:
+An example from the best thank you pages: after signing up for a trial of FileMaker, the confirmation screen reiterates exactly what I got (FileMaker Platform Trial) and tells me what I should do next:

 A Basecamp trial blends a confirmation page with immediate access:

 - I get confirmation that my account is ready.